impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 }
 ```

-This helper function takes in a path to file (i.e. `path/to/filename`) and creates the file’s parent directory (i.e. `path/to/`), then creates a file named `filename` and adds the string `system` to it.
+This helper function takes in a path to file (i.e. `path/to/filename`) and creates the file's parent directory (i.e. `path/to/`), then creates a file named `filename` and adds the string `system` to it.
 From this, we can infer that the purpose of the file is to contain the current Ruby version for RBENV to read from.

 Next block of code (and first test):